ck-repo/CFN-Pipeline/README.md

 ![image](https://user-images.githubusercontent.com/54940429/124094140-6617b280-da50-11eb-97be-2e01b4b41213.png)

-Note: CloudFormation template deployment not covered by this pipeline, this is a CloudFormation testing pipeline.
+Note: CloudFormation stack deployment into a production environment is not covered by this pipeline, this is a CloudFormation testing pipeline.